ARM big.Little Design and its significance in Embedded Domain

 ARM Holding is a leading company that was found in the 1990s.
 It offers a family of reduced instruction set computer (RISC) architecture which is designed specifically to form the cores of processors.
 This core design is licensed to silicon companies who can incorporate the processor core in their IC design in an efficient, affordable and secure way.
 ARM enabled AMP architecture based Designs, SMP architecture based Designs and HMP architecture based Designs aid creation of devices for all types of applications, with a complete toolkit and a strong global ecosystem for support.

-They provides a set of rules to the silicon companies which describe how the hardware works when an instruction is executed.
+ARM Technology provides a set of rules to the silicon companies which describe how the hardware works when an instruction is executed.
 The ARM architecture is used on CPUs to run applications software, with platform security machine to secure trillions of connected devices, and embedded systems, and thereby help the ecosystem to design secure and efficient systems as easily as possible.
 ARM’s comprehensive product offering includes 32- and 64-bit RISC microprocessors, graphics processors, enabling software, cell libraries, embedded memories, high-speed connectivity products, peripherals, and development tools.
 Due to low power consumption and high performance, ARM processors are being used in most of the modern devices.
 They have gone through several iterations to increase performance and improve power efficiency.
-This combination of high performance, low power consumption, wide offering, and low cost makes ARM processors popular.
-ARM processors have been providing better performance when compared to other processors.
-It is very easy to use ARM for quick and efficient application development and hence it has gained huge popularity in all varieties of applications.

 Here are a few of the advantages of ARM processors and their big.Little Design that have made them popular in modern-day electronics.